This post contains affiliate links.

-So here is a list of main pros and cons of golf rangefinders whatever the make or model:
+So here is a list of the main pros and cons of golf rangefinders whatever the make or model:

-My experience in well over 30 years of playing golf is that the purists are never happy with any changes which come into the game and it’s not golf rangefinders which are to blame.
+My experience in well over 30 years of playing golf is that the purists are never happy with any changes which come into the game and it’s not golf rangefinders that are to blame.

 Yes, and particularly when connected to a phone, rangefinders can distract golfers as they seem frequently to be focusing on a device rather than their game or playing partners.

-But if you see the golf course as a sanctuary away from the stresses and strains of everyday life the simple answer is to turn off the features that distract you or choose a rangefinder which only does the basics.
+But if you see the golf course as a sanctuary away from the stresses and strains of everyday life the simple answer is to turn off the features that distract you or choose a rangefinder that only does the basics.

 As for the ‘it’s cheating’ argument I can just never understand that one.

-How does a rangefinder do anything different for an amateur player that a caddie does for a pro.
+How does a rangefinder do anything different for an amateur player that a caddie does for a pro?